Spaced repetition is the cornerstone of effective learning

 You are going to study for the exam for a total of 10 hours and the exam is in five days.
 You plan your study schedule so that you study for 2 hours every day and get an A on the exam.

-In reality, on the last night before the exam, you wake up on YouTube, admitting that it’s finally time to start studying.
+In reality, on the last night before the exam, you wake up in the middle of other things, admitting that it’s finally time to start studying.
 You study for six hours until the early hours of the morning, but to be honest, you don’t have much memory of the last two hours.
-You wake up after a few hours of sleep and, over your morning porridge, try to read through your notes a few more times.
+You wake up after a few hours of sleep and, over your breakfast, try to read through your notes a few more times.

-I’m sure every student is familiar with this phenomenon.
+I’m sure every learner is familiar with this phenomenon.
 We would have a much easier time if we could just stick to our original plan and study the subject in small chunks.
 This tactic would also be significantly more effective in terms of memorization and learning.

 Spaced repetition has been shown time and time again to be one of the learning methods most correlated with academic performance.